 Global intellectual history – the transnational and comparative approach to the history of ideas – is a developing field of academic study.
-On the MLitt in Global Social and Political Thought you will explore social and political ideas from around the world, the connections that link global thought traditions, and the ways in which those traditions continue to influence our world.
+Studying for the MLitt in Global Social and Political Thought, you will explore social and political ideas from around the world, the connections that link global thought traditions, and the ways in which those traditions continue to influence our world.

-- Introduces key topics in global thought, providing a broad-based overview of the field.
+- Introduces key topics in global thought, providing a broad overview of the field.

-- Transnational and comparative approach gives a remarkable richness and depth compared with conventional intellectual history degrees.
+- Transnational and comparative approach gives this programme a remarkable richness and depth compared with conventional intellectual history degrees.

-- Interdisciplinary character helps you to develop a more rounded understanding of global thought questions and concepts.
+- Interdisciplinary character helps you to develop a more rounded understanding of the questions and concepts of global thought.

 - Prepares students for further academic study and research.